pivotal/docs-tap/about-package-profiles.hbs.md

 <sup>\****</sup> Users can leverage the open source Paketo Ruby buildpack for building
 Ruby applications with Tanzu Build Service.

-## <a id='install'></a> Installing the Tanzu Application Platform
+## <a id='install'></a> Installing Tanzu Application Platform

-To install the Tanzu Application Platform profiles, see [Installing the Tanzu Application Platform package and profiles](install.md).
+For more information on installing Tanzu Application Platform, see [Installing Tanzu Application Platform](install-intro.hbs.md).